Wednesday, July 30, 2014

 Monday, July 21, 2014

-RESIDENCES FOR THE ELDERLY OR HANDICAPPED
+CITY-RUN RESIDENCES FOR SENIORS OR HANDICAPPED

 THERE ARE FOUR, WITH THREE OTHERS NEARBY